DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Purchase order.md

 #### Example header errors:
 **Error message**       | **Error type**         | **Method to fix** :---------------------- |:----                   |:----
 Receipt list % does not exist for purchase order %  | Receipt list not found    | The EDI record's purchase order and receipt combination doesn't match to D365.
-Verify and fix staging.
+Verify and fix staging record.

 > Note: % contains staging data for the record